Staff & Coaches

 Summer Aldred co-founded Detroit United Lacrosse, and currently serves as the Girls Program Director and Media Director.
-During the day, Summer works as the Administrative Director for 313 Lacrosse.
+During the day, Summer works as the a farmer and agriculture educator at Bowers School Farm.

 Growing up, lacrosse was not a sport that Summer had access to due to regional and financial constrictions.
 Due to this experience, she believes in providing as many opportunities for success to youth as possible, especially to young women.
 After attending Denison University, where she learned the sport and was employed as a student-coach, she returned to Detroit.
 Summer is currently using up her eligibility and is playing WLCA lacrosse at Oakland University.
-Summer was the Head Coach for Athens High School JV Women's lacrosse and will be the Varsity Head Coach for the inaugural season at Cass Technical High School in Detroit and Assistant Varsity Coach at Cranbrook Kingswood.
+Summer was the Head Coach for Athens High School JV Women's lacrosse and is the Varsity Head Coach at Cass Technical High School in Detroit and Assistant Varsity Coach at Cranbrook Kingswood.
 Summer is a US Lacrosse Certified Coach.
 Summer is the Head Coach for the Girls Panthers program in the summer and a site coordinator for Detroit City Recreational Lacrosse